alen-marutyan/data-structures/README.md

 ## 1. Stack

->Stack follows the principle of LIFO (last In, first out).
-If you stack books, the top book will be taken before the bottom one.
-When you browse on the internet, the back button leads you to the most recently browsed page.
+>A stack is a data structure that follows the principle of LIFO (last in, first out).
+It can be used to keep track of the most recently added elements and to perform operations such as push (add to top) and pop (remove from top).
 >
 > ```npm run stack```
 >
-> When we start the script we push 3 element to the stack and showing our elements, pop method removing the last element we pushed, then we using peek method to see last pushed element , in the end we printing our stack length.

 ## 2. Queue

->Queue is similar to stack.
-The only difference is that queue uses the FIFO principle (first in, first out).
-In other words, when you queue for the bus, the first in the queue will always board first.
+>A queue is a data structure that follows the principle of FIFO (first in, first out).
+It can be used to process elements in the order they were added, and to perform operations such as enqueue (add to back) and dequeue (remove from front).
 >
 >```npm run queue```
 >

-> Queue is a data structere.
-Using push method we add element to our queue  from the last and using enqueue method we delete from the first.
+## 3. Set

+>A set is a data structure in which each element is unique and appears only once.
+It can be used to check for the presence of an element in constant time, and to eliminate duplicate elements from a collection.
+A Set is commonly used in computer science to perform operations such as union, intersection, and difference between two sets.
+>
+>```npm run queue```
+>